 The mission of the Virginia Theological Seminary Archives is to serve the seminary community by collecting, preserving, and making available through open and equitable access: the institutional records of Virginia Theological Seminary and Bishop Payne Divinity School; the papers of prominent individuals of the two organizations; and the holdings of the African American Episcopal Historical Collection (AAEHC), a joint project of VTS and the Historical Society of the Episcopal Church.

 The Seminary Archivist, in consultation with the Head Librarian, has the primary responsibility for building and maintaining the archival collections.
 Institutional records of enduring value are acquired through transfer to the Archives from the various Seminary departments.
 Student records are governed by the VTS Educational Records Retention Policy; they are digitized for long-term preservation and then transferred to archives ten years after graduation or withdrawal.
 These student records are maintained in perpetuity by the Archivist.
 Access to student records and/or information therein can be obtained with the permission of the VTS Administration and in accordance with FERPA regulations.
 Manuscript collections and personal papers are solicited by the Archivist.
-Collections for inclusion in the AAEHC are determined by the AAEHC staff and the Seminary Archivist often in consultation with the Head Librarian, and the AAEHC Steering Committee.
+Collections for inclusion in the AAEHC are determined by the AAEHC Collection Growth Specialist and the Seminary Archivist, often in consultation with the Head Librarian and the AAEHC Steering Committee.

 Washington Theological Consortium: The libraries of the WTC maintain a reciprocal borrowing agreement, which gives VTS students and faculty direct borrowing from nine other theological libraries in the greater Washington area: Catholic University, Dominican House, Howard University, John Leland Center for Theological Studies, Reformed Theological Seminary, Virginia Union University, United Lutheran Seminary, Wesley Theological Seminary, and the Woodstock Theological Library at Georgetown University.
 The consortium librarians meet regularly to coordinate and communicate about implementation of the reciprocal borrowing agreement and to confer about collection policies and access.